terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

 Input validation rules provided by Hibernate Validator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| Hibernate Validator provides additional validation annotations, in addition to the annotation defined in Bean Validation.
+| Hibernate Validator provides additional validation annotations, in addition to the annotations defined in Bean Validation.
-| Refer to \ `<http://docs.jboss.org/hibernate/validator/5.1/reference/en-US/html/chapter-bean-constraints.html#section-builtin-constraints>`_\ for the annotation list that can be used for validation.
+| Refer to \ `Here <http://docs.jboss.org/hibernate/validator/5.1/reference/en-US/html/chapter-bean-constraints.html#section-builtin-constraints>`_\ for the annotation list that can be used for validation.

 .. _Validation_jsr303_doc: